 The hospitals would get more money for the care they provide in exchange for dropping a lawsuit over rates and putting on hold their challenge of the tax's constitutionality.

-The tax rate also would drop from 5.5 percent of net patient revenues to 5.45 percent in 2016 and 5.4 percent in 2017.
-It could drop to 5.25 percent in 2018 if the total cost of uncompensated care provided by hospitals drops below $375 million.
-Uncompensated care currently totals $427 million.
+The tax rate also would drop from 5.5 percent of net patient revenues to 5.45 percent in 2016 and 5.

 The state's two rehabilitation hospitals would no longer pay the tax.
 A judge had ruled this winter that applying the tax to them was unconstitutional.